milanvidakovic/FPGARaspbootin64Client/README.md

 This will start the GUI and then you can do the same, but this time, you can use the built-in terminal to see what is RPI sending, and to type text to be sent via serial back to the RPI.

-If the upload was successfull, the loader will start the uploaded program.
+If the upload was successful, the loader will start the uploaded program.

 Machine code is created using the fork of the customasm.
 It can be found here: https://github.com/milanvidakovic/FPGAcustomasm